 PCC leadership addresses any concerns regarding compliance with affiliation expectations and provides follow-up and training as required.
 Non-compliance with our standards would lead to disaffiliation.

 No, Pregnancy Care Canada (PCC) does not have operational control over its affiliated centres.
 Each affiliate centre is an independent, self-governing non-profit that voluntarily joins our network.
-In order to become an affiliate, each centre agrees (annually) to the PCC Standards of Affiliation, which gives them access to valuable resources, support, and training.
+To become an affiliate, each centre agrees (annually) to the PCC Standards of Affiliation.